terawatt-infrastructure/.github/.github/pull_request_template.md

 ## Context

 Please include a summary of the changes and the related issue.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.

-- [ ] This change affects an API or requires a special mention in the release notes.

 ## Details
 Add any relevant notes here.

+## Testing
+Include a description of how this feature is being tested.
+The PR reviewer(s) should only approve this if adequate test coverage is achieved.

+## Maintainability
+Include documentation, runbooks, and alerts that have been updated to support ongoing operations for this change.